Isolation Key Overview

 An overview of isolation key-based object groups and their benefits

-One object group can filter and index many source objects that have the same format and compression and that use the same index rules.
-You could create multiple separate object groups to index different collections of source files, but this is typically best when source file format schemas are different, the input source file filters are different, or if factors like compression or indexing rules are different.
+One object group can filter and index all source objects in a cloud storage bucket that have the same format and compression and that use the same index rules.
+You can create multiple object groups to index different collections of source files, but it is a good practice to use the fewest number of live object groups as possible for the compute savings.

 1716